Elections in Cyprus: Parliamentary elections

+Local elections

 Referendums

 The constitution of Cyprus makes no reference to holding referendums (as of 2013).
-Cyprus is one of only two states not to hold a referendum on joining the European Union (the other being the United Kingdom).
 The only referendum to take place in Cyprus post-independence was a referendum on the Annan Plan which was held both in the Republic of Cyprus and the breakaway Turkish Republic of Northern Cyprus on 24 April 2004.
 In 1950, before Cypriot independence, a referendum was held on Enosis (union with Greece), which was unofficial and held in Greek Orthodox churches.